awesomerank/awesomerank.github.io/lists/matteocrippa/awesome-swift.md

 * [Appz ★882](https://github.com/SwiftKitz/Appz) - Launch external apps and deeplink with ease.
 * [Compass ★602](https://github.com/hyperoslo/Compass) - Compass helps you setup a central navigation system for your application.
+* [RxFlow ★56](https://github.com/RxSwiftCommunity/RxFlow) - RxFlow is a navigation framework for iOS applications based on a Reactive Flow Coordinator pattern.
 * [SwiftRouter ★160](https://github.com/skyline75489/SwiftRouter) - A URL Router for iOS.
 * [URLNavigator ★1397](https://github.com/devxoul/URLNavigator) - Elegant URL Routing.
-* [Weavy ★22](https://github.com/twittemb/Weavy) - Weavy is a navigation framework based on a weaving pattern that fits well with Reactive Programming.

 ### App Store
 *Libs to help with apple app store, in app purchases and receipt validation.* [back to top](#readme)